mikepattyn/Mike-s-Raiding-Tool/README.md

  # Mike's Raiding tool
- # Version 0.1
- # Currently only for Shadowlands
+ An addon for World of Warcraft.
+Currently only for Shadowlands patch.